micag2025/Toolkit_Google_ADK/README.md

 - "Help me with my homework"

 Watch how the agent now maintains strict boundaries while still being helpful for AI-related queries.

+## Limitations for ADK tools¶
+Some [ADK tools have limitations](https://google.github.io/adk-docs/tools/limitations/#workaround-2-bypass_multi_tools_limit) that can impact how you implement them within an agent workflow.
+Here we list these tool limitations and workarounds, if available.

+One tool per agent limitation¶
+In general, you can use more than one tool in an agent, but use of specific tools within an agent excludes the use of any other tools in that agent.
+The following ADK Tools can only be used by themselves, without any other tools, in a single agent object:

+- Code Execution with Gemini API
+- Google Search with Gemini API

+Therefore, the approach that uses one of these tools along with other tools, within a single agent, is not supported.
+To overcome these limitation, it has been used a Workaround, called `AgentTool.create() method`,
+that consists in using a soecific code that shows how to use `multiple built-in tools` or `how to use built-in tools with other tools by using multiple agent`.

+This snippet defines a multi-agent setup using Google ADK:
+- It creates a **SearchAgent** specialized in Google Search, equipped with the google_search tool.
+- It creates a **CodeAgent** specialized in executing code, using the built-in code executor.
+- It creates a **HuggingFaceAgent** specialized in ...................
+- It creates a **GitHubAgent** specialized in ...................
+- It then defines a **RootAgent** that acts as an orchestrator, delegating tasks to either the SearchAgent or the CodeAgent or HuggingFaceAgent or GitHubAgent via AgentTool.

+In short, the **RootAgent** coordinates specialized agents for search and code execution using the Gemini 2.0 Flash model.
+Happy coding!
+Don't hesitate to return if you have more questions.

 ---